scribe-org/Scribe-iOS/README.md

 - Allowing words to be colored within preview texts such that the user will consistently see their gender [(see issue)]()

-- Exploring the possibility of doing in-messenger translations [(see issue)]()
+- Exploring the possibility of translations [(see issue)]()

-  - This would add another option to the Scribe key where entering a word in the preview bar would bring up a selectable list of translations over the keyboard
+  - This would add another option to the `Scribe key` where entering a word in the preview bar would bring up a selectable list of translations over the keyboard

   - The base functionality would translate from the system language into the language of the keyboard, with the ability to choose a language from which translations would be made being ideal